wamikamalik/ip/docs/README.md

 1. Words in _italics_ are parameters to be provided by the user.
 2. Words in {} are optional parameters.
 3. Casing doesn't matter for the commands.
 For example: `list` is the same as `List` or `LiSt`.
+4. Dates for deadline and event can only be entered in the format: dd-mm-yyyy {HH:mm}.
 ```

 Following is the list of features available: